Troubleshooting OpenJ9 and IBM J9 JVMs

 -Xtrace:maximal=mt,trigger=method{com/ibm/example/Example.trigger,sysdump}

-15. From within the IBM Memory Analyzer Tool: File } Acquire Heap Dump
+15. From within the Eclipse Memory Analyzer Tool: File } Acquire Heap Dump

 Exclusive-access for System Dumps